Shots In The Dark

 True, Sheryl Sandberg is a Google executive; she is the vice-president of global online sales and operations.

-Google's website, "Sheryl is responsible for online sales of Google's advertising and publishing products.
+"In this role," according to Google's website, "Sheryl is responsible for online sales of Google's advertising and publishing products.
 She also runs sales operations and support for Google's consumer products and for Google Print."

 Huh.
 No mention of any work with university libraries.
 So why was Sandberg chosen to propose this project to Harvard?